hblwrk/discord-bot-ts/README.md

 * We use `git config pull.rebase false`.
 * We do not commit any IDE, operating-system or editor-specific files to the repository, mind `.gitignore`.
 * We use Airbnb's JS style guide <https://github.com/airbnb/javascript>.
 That's two spaces for indentation.
-* Consider using XO <https://github.com/xojs/xo> for linting.
+* Consider using ESLint/XO <https://github.com/xojs/xo> for linting.

 ## Running